tanrax/macos-battery-alert-to-maintain-health.el/README.md

-MacOS alert if the battery exceeds certain percentage charge limits to maintain health.
+It is recommended that the ⚡️battery⚡️ of a device is between 45% and 80% to extend its life.
+This script alert if the battery exceeds certain percentage charge limits to maintain health.
+Only for MacOS.

 **Emacs Lisp 100.0%**